own3d/docs/docs/docs/extensions/extension-helper.md

 - Extensions cannot access cookies or local storage of the OWN3D platform.
 - Extensions cannot access the user session of the OWN3D platform without the user's consent.

+**Channels**

+Here is a list of channels that are available:

+- `obs:scene-changed`: Gets callbacks when the scene changes in OBS
+- `obs:source-visible-changed`: Gets callbacks when the visibility of the browser source changes in OBS
+- `obs:source-active-changed`: Gets callbacks when the active/inactive state of the browser source changes in OBS

 #### `OWN3D.ext.ipc.send(channel, payload)`

 Sends a message to the supervisor.